enovance/software-factory/docs/intro.rst

 Introduction to Software Factory
 ================================

-Software Factory is a collection of existing tools that aim to provide a powerful platform to collaborate on software development.
+Software Factory is a collection of existing development tools that aim to provide a powerful platform to collaborate on software development and automate the contribution process.
 Software Factory eases the deployment of this platform and adds an additional management layer.
-The deployment target is an OpenStack compatible cloud.
+Software Factory leverages OpenStack tools to help scale.

 What is Software Factory
 ------------------------